abrensch/brouter/misc/readmes/readme.txt

 To do that, you have to choose BRouter as a navigation service in your map-tool.
-This is supported by OsmAnd, Locus-Maps and OruxMaps (In OsmAnd starting with version 1.7, you see BRouter is a navigation service if BRouter is installed.
+This is supported by OsmAnd, Locus-Maps and OruxMaps (In OsmAnd starting with version 1.7, you see BRouter as a navigation service if BRouter is installed.
 You do not see the option if BRouter is not installed).

 There's a mapping between the "routing-mode" asked for by the map-tool